Scottish Coaching Certificate

 How do I go about ordering a replacement certificate?

 You may order a replacement certificate for your current qualification at any time through the SQA.
 Your replacement certificate will not have the UKCC logo on it as this has been retired.

 How will this impact on the coaches currently working within our set up?

 All existing UKCC endorsed qualifications remain valid.
 Moving forward coaches with the Scottish Coaching Certificate will begin to emerge in the workforce.
 It is important job advertisements; job evaluations and development opportunities reflect this.

 How do we go about registering interest into moving across to the new qualifications?

-If you are not currently registered to move across to the new qualification and would like to, or simply would like more information in the process, please note your interest with your sportscotland partnership manager in the first instance.
+If you are not currently registered to move across to the new qualification and would like to, or simply would like more information in the process, please get in touch with the Coaching team at sportscotland or through your Governing Body Partnership manager.